g-heemeryck/SLiMTree/README.md

 Users may also specify another file under -d which gives this data on specific populations.

 Note: for the time being SLiMTree is only able to run on high performance computing clusters as different branches are run through different nodes.

+The folder DataPostProcessing contains scripts that were can be used for post processing of the output data and the folder ExampleBatchScripts contains scripts used to run SLiM for my thesis.

+Finally, the folder CompiledData contains compiled raw substitution and branch length counts from my thesis project.